Skip to content

 ← Top Stories

-Read Top Post β†’
+Read Top Post

-Feb 10, 2026 Β· 4 min
+Jan 28, 2026 · 4 min

-Jane Kim blocked 495 housing units in a transit corridor as a TODCO operative after losing races for state Senate and SF mayor.
-Now she’s running for California Insurance Commissioner with plans to cap insurer profits and have the state become an insurer β€” in a market where State Farm and Allstate already stopped writing new policies.
-The same person who made housing scarcer wants to regulate the insurance market insurers are already fleeing.
+Jane Kim blocked 495 housing units in a transit corridor through TODCO after losing races for state Senate and mayor.
+Now she’s running for California Insurance Commissioner, proposing profit caps and a state-run insurer — in a market where State Farm and Allstate haven’t written new home policies in nearly three years.
+The playbook that killed housing supply in SF is being pitched as statewide insurance reform.

-Jan 24, 2026 Β· 3 min
+Jan 24, 2026 · 3 min